maxnfrankel/hologram-algorithms/README.md

 SR | $0.85 \pm 0.01$ | $0.22 \pm 0.06$ | $38 \pm 2$
 GS | $0.937 \pm 0.003$ | $0.63 \pm 0.05$ | $17 \pm 1$

 I calculated e, u, and $\sigma$ in 10 runs and found the average and standard deviation, which are the values displayed in my table.
 S is an analytic solution, and thus the discrepancy between my values and theirs is likely due to our slightly different choice of trap geometry.
+It is notable that my SR algorithm performed significantly better than theirs in $e$, $u$, and $\sigma$.

 [^1]: R. Di Leonardo, F. Ianni, and G. Ruocco, "Computer generation of optimal holograms for optical trap arrays," Opt.
 Express 15, 1913-1922 (2007).